dkhamsing/frankenstein/README.md

 ### `announce`

-`announce` can post a .frankenstein log file to a gist and optionally tweet the gist link.
+`announce` can post a .frankenstein results log file to a gist and optionally tweet the gist link.

 ### `issues`